 How much do these drum sets cost?
-Entry-level electronic drum sets will cost as little as $250-$500, with top of the range electronic drum sets costing upwards of $5000.
+Kids electronic drum sets will cost as little as $250-$500, with top-of-the-range electronic drum sets costing upwards of $5000.

 Electronic drum sets are incredibly functional pieces of equipment and are able to lend their services in lots of applications.
 They are quiet and portable which makes them brilliant for practicing.
 They also have enormous sound libraries and offer USB/MIDI connectivity that makes them great for recording onto a computer.